‘Ode to the Tree Cutting Man’

 The arborist must be a meteorologist.
 A storm miles away can deliver a fatal electrical charge to a climber.
 Rain, snow and ice can make conditions up in a tree treacherous.
 My first tree job found me out on an icy limb, hanging upside down, without being tied in.

 The arborist must be an engineer.
-Tree work is all about math, geometry, gravity, leverage, angles, and trial and error.
+Tree work is all about math, geometry, gravity, leverage, angles, visualization, and trial and error.

 The arborist must be an archeologist and look for hidden artifacts.
 Cutting into metal, concrete and pottery can definitely slow the take down.
 I once ruined 3 chains, a bar, a sprocket and burnt up a big Huskie (that’s not a dog) on one large, red oak.
 I encountered over 300 nails, 11 spikes, 3 clothesline hooks, and a concrete-filled cavity.
 Needless to say, I did not make a profit on that job.